GDQuest/website/content/docs/documentation/_index.md

 weight = 3
 +++

-### Chapter 3

-# Documentation
+# Chapter 3: Manuals

-Under this chapter you'll find **information and documentation on our <abbr title="Free and Open Source Software">FOSS</abbr> tools and projects**.
-Learn to make the most of your time by learning the use cases and how to be efficient with our tools.
+In this chapter, you'll find the documentation for our Free and Open Source tools.